selfsimilar/dicebear/apps/docs/pages/guides/contribute-to-the-documentation/index.md

 ## Verifying your changes

-You can start the website locally on your computer with the following command to check your changes:
+You can start the documentation locally on your computer with the following command to check your changes:

 ```
-npm run dev --workspace @dicebear/website
+npm run dev --workspace @dicebear/docs
 ```

 Open `http://localhost:5173/` in your browser to see your changes.